Lata, Solomon Islands

 Lata is the provincial capital of Temotu Province, Solomon Islands.
-As of 2007, it had 553 inhabitants.
+As of 2019, it had 1,806 inhabitants.
 There are a few rest houses for overnight stays.
 There is a post office, telecom office and several stores.

 The town contains a small air strip with flights to Makira and Honiara.
 Shipping service is irregular, but occasionally transport can be found to Honiara or the outer islands.
-Outboard canoe travel around the island of Nendo or to the Reef Islands is possible.
+Outboard canoe travel around Nendö or to the Reef Islands is possible.

-Temotu Province's main hospital, Lata Hospital is situated in Lata town.
+Temotu Province's main hospital, Lata Hospital, is located in the town.

 The only fixed-wing service is by Solomon Airlines.
-The Regional Assistance Mission to Solomon Islands (RAMSI) used to provide its own helicopter flights fortnightly to Lata.
+The Regional Assistance Mission to Solomon Islands (RAMSI) used to provide helicopter flights fortnightly to Lata.

-During the ethnic tensions of 2003, there were no problems in Lata, mainly due to its being so far away from the capital, Honiara.
+The town was relatively unaffected by the ethnic tensions of 2003 due to being far away from the capital, Honiara.

-Lata is serviced by one free to air analogue television channel broadcast in the VHF band on 175.25MHz providing a mix of sport and news content.
-The channel is provided by Telekom Television, wholly owned by Solomon Telekom one of two telecommunications providers in the Solomon Islands.
+Lata is serviced by one free to air analogue television channel broadcast in the VHF band of 175.25MHz, providing a mix of sport and news content.
+The channel is provided by Telekom Television, wholly owned by Solomon Telekom, one of two telecommunications providers in the Solomon Islands.